tsparticles/tsparticles/CONTRIBUTING.md

 Before you can start making changes, it's mandatory to run a `lerna bootstrap` for installing all the dependencies.

 After that, you can start coding.
-The source folders are `core,` `wrappers,` and `plugins.`
+The source folder is `plugins`.

-The `core` folder contains tsParticles library, the main library.

-The `wrappers` folder contains all javascript frameworks wrappers built around tsParticles: Angular, jQuery, Preact, React, Vue.

 The `plugins` folder contains all external presets and shapes.